 - Fewer regulatory requirements: Public companies have a lot of regulatory requirements, including the need to file financial reports with the SEC.
 Private companies can be subject to reporting requirements, but they're typically less onerous.

-Just as there are advantages, there are disadvantages to de-listing a company.
+Although there are advantages, there also are disadvantages to de-listing a company.
 Downsides of going private include:

 - Alternate sources of capital: Being traded on the markets provide companies with a theoretically easy way to raise funds and support business growth.
 A private company will have to approach lenders, self-finance or explore other alternatives.